 “Come on.
 I’ll show you.”
 She said.
 “Wear a dress, a wig, and heels.
 Let me know when you’re ready.”

-We went to a make-up shop where I had my make-up professionally done for the first time for the phenominal price of twenty-five RMB.
+We went to a make-up shop where I had my make-up professionally done for the first time for the phenomenal price of twenty-five RMB.
 Of course, it’s China so that meant having a super white face while my skin remained brown everywhere else.
 Later, I went to several interviews and worked my first KTV room where the tip was about six hundred RMB.
-Same pay as my day job teaching English to first graders, but with way less stress, more flexibility and better hours.
+Same pay as my day job teaching English to first graders but with way less stress, more flexibility and better hours.

-In June of 2015, I quit my full time teaching job with the agency, blocked all of my coworkers and supervisors on WeChat, and moved out to Guiyang.
+In June of 2015, I quit my full-time teaching job with the agency, blocked all of my coworkers and supervisors on WeChat, and moved out to Guiyang.
 I continued to work in several KTV’s in Guiyang.
 After Chloe left because she felt the local people too rude and uncultured (her words, not mine), I was left to my own devices.
 No one around me could speak English which is precisely what I wanted in the first place.
 My Mandarin improved quickly.
 I stayed until my visa expired in August.

 When I returned to China in Mid-March of this year, I immediately began working at a KTV in Shanghai while living with Chloe.
 She’d taken a day-time job at a trading company for a very low salary but said she felt satisfied.
 After two years of working in KTV, she felt burnt out.
 I can’t blame her.
-Every job has a potential for burn-out, but working as a hostess in a KTV is like walking a special kind of tight-rope.
+Every job has the potential for burn-out, but working as a hostess in a KTV is like walking a special kind of tight-rope.
 You’re constantly fending off handsy guests, avoiding greedy managers, and side-stepping green tea bitches.
 Some nights are easier than others.
 Some nights make a girl wanna cry.
 At the end of the day, I tell myself I’m only gonna do this job until I have enough money to open my hostel and pay back some of my debts.
 It’ll probably be about six months to a year.
 In the meantime, this is my KTV life.